Atomwaffenverbotsvertrag UNO 2017

 Negotiation of such agreement shall commence within 180 days from the entry into

 force of this Treaty for that State Party.
-The agreement shall enter into force no later
+The agreement shall enter into force

 than 18 months from the entry into force of this Treaty for that State Party.
-Each

 State Party shall thereafter maintain such obligations, without prejudice to any